fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

 ## Running programs

-The first thing we need to understand is that a program is always started from another program.[^1] And who started that other program, you might ask?
+The first thing we need to understand is that a program is always started from another program.[^1] Who started that other program, you might ask?
 Well, of course: a third program.
 And who started that one?
 Yet another program.
 But who...?
 I don't know, [a turtle or something](https://en.wikipedia.org/wiki/Init).

 The details of what exactly a program does to start another one are not relevant for our purposes.
 We can just assume that there is a function that looks like this: